seapagan/bundle-repo/README.md

   alternate 'Licence' spelling.
 - `.vscode` folder and it's contents

-This list is hard-coded (and to be honest is tuned to my current workflow) and cannot be changed at this time.
-However, that will be changed once the configuration file functionality is added.
+This list is hard-coded (and to be honest is tuned to my current workflow) however it can be added to / replaced by the `extend_exclude` and `exclude` options above. **In ALL CASES, files in the `.gitignore` are ALWAYS ignored.**

 > [!TIP]
 >